-Grade Appeal: A student wishing to appeal a course grade must submit a completed grade appeal form to the faculty member no later than one week after grades are posted for the semester.
+Grade Appeal: A student wishing to appeal a course grade must submit a completed grade appeal form to the faculty member by the end of the first week of the academic term following posting of the disputed grade.
 The faculty member shall respond to the student's appeal in writing as soon as practical.
+All responses should be entered into the grade appeal form.

-Should the student disagree with the faculty member's decision, then no later than one week after being informed of the faculty member's decision, the student may appeal that decision in writing to the Dean of the School of Graduate Studies.
-The Dean shall respond to the student's appeal in writing as soon as practical and shall have the authority to modify the grade as the Dean may deem appropriate.
+Should the student disagree with the faculty member's decision, then no later than two weeks after receiving the faculty member's decision, the student may appeal that decision to the Dean of the School of Graduate Studies.
+The Dean will respond to the student's appeal as soon as practical and shall have the authority to modify the grade as the Dean may deem appropriate.
 The Dean's decision shall be final.

-When submitting an appeal to the Dean of the School, the student should submit the original appeal form; the response received from the faculty member; and a statement indicating why the student believes the faculty member's decision was in error.
+When submitting an appeal to the Dean of the School of Graduate Studies, the student should continue to use and submit the original appeal form, containing the response received from the faculty member.
+The student should indicate on the form why the student believes the faculty member's decision was in error.

 Time for Completion of Degree Requirements: Students are required to complete all requirements for the M.B.A. within seven years of admission to the program.
 The Dean of the School of Graduate Studies may approve an extension of one year.
-Students who do not complete the M.B.A. within this time period will be dismissed from the program
+Students who do not complete the M.B.A. within this time period will be dismissed from the program.